Does urgent care test for STDs? Everything you need to know

 Cost of STD testing at urgent care

 It’s hard to say exactly how much an STD test will cost, as your co-pay fluctuates depending on insurance.
-The total out-of-pocket cost will also be determined by how many tests you need based on the initial consultation.
+Based on the initial consultation, the total out-of-pocket cost will also be determined by how many tests you need.

 On average, most pay between $50-100 for initial testing if their insurance is in-network with their medical provider.